desec-io/desec-ns/README.md

   - It is not necessary to start the Docker daemon with `--ipv6` or `--fixed-cidr-v6`.
 However, it is recommended to run `dockerd` with `--userland-proxy=false` to avoid exposing ports on the host IPv6 address through `docker-proxy`.

   - This stack is IPv6-capable.
-To prevent evil people from abusing this app for DNS amplification attacks, it is highly recommended to employ appropriate firewall rules.
+To prevent evil people from abusing this app for DNS amplification attacks, it is highly recommended to rate limit requests by IP (or take some smarter precaution).
+In particular, consider using the iptables hashlimit module, or dnsdist's traffic policy settings.
-    This is an especially serious issue when the attacker can produce large responses easily, as is the case when the DNS service uses DNSSEC.
-(For a detailed description of the issue, see [here](https://wangzhengyuan.blogspot.de/2015/11/protecting-your-dns-server-against-ddos.html) for example.)

-    Unfortunately, this cannot currently be done from within the docker container.
-We recommend the following iptables rules:

-        iptables -I FORWARD -p udp --dport 53 -m hashlimit --hashlimit-name DNS --hashlimit-above 20/second --hashlimit-mode srcip --hashlimit-burst 100 --hashlimit-srcmask 28 -j DROP iptables -I FORWARD -p tcp --dport 53 -m hashlimit --hashlimit-name DNS --hashlimit-above 20/second --hashlimit-mode srcip --hashlimit-burst 100 --hashlimit-srcmask 28 -j DROP

-        ip6tables -I FORWARD -p udp --dport 53 -m hashlimit --hashlimit-name DNS --hashlimit-above 20/second --hashlimit-mode srcip --hashlimit-burst 100 --hashlimit-srcmask 64 -j DROP ip6tables -I FORWARD -p tcp --dport 53 -m hashlimit --hashlimit-name DNS --hashlimit-above 20/second --hashlimit-mode srcip --hashlimit-burst 100 --hashlimit-srcmask 64 -j DROP

-    These commands insert the rules at the top of the `FORWARD` chain, i.e. packets are dropped before they are forwarded to the docker containers.

-    **Note:** Whenever you restart the docker daemon or this application (`docker-compose down; docker-compose up`), docker will insert its own rules at the top of the chain. **You therefore have to make sure that these rules get re-applied whenever docker decides to jump the queue.**
+    When using iptables, note that whenever you restart the docker daemon or this application (`docker-compose down; docker-compose up`), docker will insert its own rules at the top of the chain.
+You therefore have to make sure that these rules get re-applied whenever docker decides to jump the queue.
     See [this issue](https://github.com/docker/docker/issues/24848) for details and progress on this.